 Parliamentary elections in Oct.
 2010 saw Prime Minister Donald Tusk's Civic Platform party win plurality over Jaroslaw Kaczynski and the Law and Justice party.
 The center-right Civic Platform took 39% of the vote, with 30% going to the conservative challenger, the Law and Justice Party.
 With the win, the Civic Platform became the first Polish party to win two consecutive terms since communism's fall in 1989.

 In late August 2014, Prime Minister Tusk was named the next president of the European Council.
 Therefore, on September 9, Tusk resigned as prime minister.
-His replacement was not immediately named.
+Six days later, President Komorowski asks Ewa Kopacz to form a new government.
+She assumed the office of prime minister on Sept.
+22.

 Information Please® Database, © 2014 Pearson Education, Inc. All rights reserved.